Jim Gardner (politician): Political activity after retirement

 In September 2011, Gardner endorsed the (ultimately unsuccessful) 2012 candidacy of Wake County Commissioner Tony Gurley for lieutenant governor.
 As an "elder politician," Gardner has been called one of the "Four Jims" of the North Carolina Republican establishment, the others being former Governors Holshouser and Martin and former United States House of Representatives member Jim Broyhill (Holshouser and Broyhill have since died).
 In January 2013, Gardner served as master of ceremonies at the inauguration ceremony for newly elected Gov. Pat McCrory, Lt.
 Gov. Dan Forest and other members of the North Carolina Council of State.
 The ceremony celebrated the return of Republicans to the governor's office for the first time since Gardner's defeat in 1992.
-Forest also became the first Republican Lieutenant Governor since Gardner (Democrats Dennis A. Wicker, Bev Perdue, and Walter H. Dalton served in the post after Gardner).
+Forest also became the first Republican Lieutenant Governor since Gardner (Democrats Dennis A. Wicker, Bev Perdue, and Walter Dalton served in the post after Gardner).

 At age 79, Gardner came out of retirement when McCrory appointed him chairman of the North Carolina Alcoholic Beverage Control Commission in 2013.
 He retired from the position on February 8, 2017.